 - There is also the cost of advice.
 For many active mutual funds the cost of advise in included in the trailer-fees paid out of the MER.
 These reduce their calculated returns.
 When an indexer pays for advice that cost is ignored in calculations of his rate of return.
 (Note that management fees should be factored OUT of any comparison of strategy returns.
 They are a function of a financial product, not a strategy.)

-Returns from active management have no theoretical counterpart.
-They are always 'real-life, in-practice returns realized in specified accounts'.
+Returns from active management have no theoretical counterpart - although many will have quant models and trading rules.
+They are always real-life, in-practice returns realized in specified accounts.
 So, for any fair comparison between strategies the theoretical index returns cannot be used.
 The actual return of investors labeling themselves 'passive' has to be used.

 Academics are starting to measure the returns of indexers.
-A 2012 paper ("Passive Aggressive") compares the change in returns from one period to the next, between those retail investors who bought their first ETF vs. those who did not.
-They found that total returns were not statistically different between the groups.
-But when they broke down returns from market timing and asset selection, they found that the indexers' gains from indexing (asset selection) were offset by worse performance in market timing.
-Leaving the indexers with no better returns (in fact, some worse).
+A 2012 paper ("The Dark Side of ETFs") compares the change in returns from one period to the next, between those retail investors who bought their first ETF vs. those who did not.
+They found that for those portfolios including both indexes and individual stocks, the active portion out-performed benchmark equity indexes, while the passive portion under-performed.
+The index holdings were a drag on raw returns, Sharpe ratios and alpha.
+They found that the index's diversification gains were offset by worse market timing.

 |$500 invested at the beginning of the year. |